Shumi8/CI-CD-Using-Databricks-Asset-Bundles/README.md

 # CI/CD using Databricks Asset Bundles

-This repository contains the configuration for a **CI/CD pipeline** implemented for Denmark's largest retail organization using **Azure DevOps** and **Databricks Asset Bundles**.
+This repository contains the configuration for a **CI/CD pipeline** implemented using **Azure DevOps** and **Databricks Asset Bundles**.
 The pipeline automates the deployment of Databricks jobs to a development environment, ensuring that updates to key configuration files trigger an efficient deployment workflow.

 ## Features